 The overall list of issues that occur during the project.
 This document also contains a list of actionable items taken during the course of the project as well as any other documentation regarding the said items.

-A plan that moves the project forward through an actionable list of tasks, process and procedures.
+A plan that moves the project forward through an actionable list of tasks, processes and procedures.
 It can also include the delegation of tasks.

 Any work performed on a project.
 During the course of a project, work or work Package comprises of an Activity.
 It's described sometimes as the lowest portion of a project.
 Activities identifies the timeline development, accurate estimating and many other aspects by turning into small tasks.
 Activity has a distinctive function i.e. sequencing.
 Along with Work Breakdown Structure (WBS), it states two main processes: Identification and Documentation.